 In 1998, in order to increase the egg take, two salmon holding pens were installed near the coho salmon spawning region of the Kametolook and used to make the recovery of ripe salmon more efficient.
-Sixteen female and 15 male salmon were captured and placed in the holding pens to ripen.
+16 female and 15 male salmon were captured and placed in the holding pens to ripen.
 Seven males were used to fertilize 11 ripe females and the fertilized eggs were placed in the two incubation boxes in November, 1998.
 The coho salmon escapement for 1998 was an estimated 148 salmon.
 The decreased escapement is attributed to a weak run of coho salmon in general to the Chignik area.

 In early November 1999, the two salmon holding pens were used again.
-Nine female and 20 male salmon were captured and placed in the holding pens to ripen.
-On November 17th, eggs and milt were collected from the ripe salmon in the holding pens.
+9 Female and 20 male salmon were captured and placed in the holding pens to ripen.
+On November 17th, the salmon held in the holding pens were again captured and eggs and milt were collected.
 Standard delayed fertilization techniques used and the fertilized eggs were placed into the two egg incubation boxes.
-Kidney, ovarian, and genetic samples were also collected.
-There was an attempt to estimate the Kametolook River coho escapement, however turbid waters made it impossible to determine.
+Kidney, ovarian and genetic samples were also